rgwch/novelist/README.md

 ### Main Text area

 The book is divided into chapters.
-Each chapter is has a summary and a position in the time.
+Each chapter has a summary and a position in the time.

 ### Persons

 Description of all important persons in the story.
-Whenever the cursor is on a person's name or one of their nicknames, the Persons window will scroll to that person

 ### Places

 Description of all important places in the story.
-Whenever the cursor is on a place's name, the Places-window will scroll to that place.

 ### Timeline